aradzie/anotes/README.md

 ## Text File Format

-The notes are defined in a simple human readable text format, like in the follwing examples.
+The notes are defined in a simple human-readable text format, like in the following examples.

 File `geography.note`: